Glaucoma is a disease of the eyes that causes irreversible blindness if not treated early.

-- Glaucoma does not cause blindness overnight.
+Glaucoma does not cause blindness overnight.
 It is a slowly progressive disease.

 Today, Glaucoma is the second leading cause of blindness in the world after Cataract.
+Although glaucoma is more common in adults older than 60, it can develop at any age.

 - Worldwide 60 million people are affected by Glaucoma.

-- 12 million patients in India alone.
+- 12 million patients in India alone

 - The frightening truth about Glaucoma is that blindness caused due to it is irreversible, unlike cataracts.